Dental Hygienist Salary by State: Latest BLS Data & Trends

 Dental hygienists are classified under SOC code 29-1292.
 These national figures represent all practice settings, including private dental offices, outpatient care centers, physician offices, and government facilities.

 The median salary means half of all dental hygienists earn more and half earn less.
-The mean (average) is slightly lower because the distribution has a long tail at the upper end in high-cost states.
+The mean (average) sits just above the median because a long tail of high earners in expensive states pulls it up.
 Both are useful benchmarks, but always consider your local market.

 To see how hygienist salaries fit into overall dental practice staffing costs, check our Staff Salary Calculator which benchmarks 12 different dental roles across 30 markets.